soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 56: February 27, Monday

+**Today's Progress**: Fetching data with lifecycle methods.

+**Thoughts**: I wonder how much all this will be necessary when software automation is automated.

 ### Day 55: February 26, Sunday

 **Today's Progress**: Catching data with posts reducer.
 Explored the posts API.